obsidian-tasks-group/obsidian-tasks/docs/advanced/urgency.md

 A task that has no due date, a "high" priority, is scheduled for tomorrow, and starts tomorrow: urgency = 0.0 + 6.0 + 0.0 - 3.0 = 3.0
 ```

+## How to Display the Urgency score

+You can display the calculated Urgency score in your task list, using the `show urgency` option.